-Last July the City demolished a strip mall located on a property (Block D) that lies along the future extension of Main Street.
-Environmental cleanup of the site is underway, which is a lengthy process.
-Once the site is cleaned up, future development could begin.
+In July 2016, the City demolished a strip mall located on a property (Block D) that lies along the future extension of Main Street.
+Environmental cleanup of the site is still underway, which is a lengthy process.
+Once the site is cleaned up, future development can begin.

 The actual extension of Main Street will be built by the Block D and SHAG developers.
 We don't know the schedule yet, but street construction and building construction will occur at the same time.

 This is an important transportation project in the Downtown Revitalization Plan.
 It creates a vital east-west connection and completes the city street/block grid.
 Extending Main Street to the west will tie the historic portion of Main Street to the new development west of Bothell Way NE.